We want everyone involved in cricket in Kent to have a safe, positive experience and be welcomed and supported in their activities.

 DBS Disclosures with Content

 If you have received a caution, conviction, reprimand or warning which has not been filtered in line with the DBS Filtering guidance, you will be contacted by the ECB and asked to send in your DBS disclosure.
 This will then be risk assessed and in most cases will not affect you being able to work or volunteer within cricket.
-If you send the DBS disclosure in within the specified time, nobody at your Club or County will usually be informed of the information on the DBS.
-If you do not send it in in a timely manner, it may be necessary to contact your club and let them know you have failed to send in a positive DBS, and so they must not allow you to participate in the role for which you applied for the DBS.
+If you send the DBS disclosure in within the specified time, nobody at your Club or County will usually be told you have information on your certificate.
+If you do not send it in in a timely manner, it may be necessary to contact your club and let them know you have failed to complete the DBS process, and so they must not allow you to participate in the role for which you applied for the DBS.
 If you have any questions about this please contact the County Safeguarding Officer.

 Overseas Player/Coach – the Government’s Points Based Managed Migration system means that cricket clubs will need to obtain a sponsor licence from the UK Borders Agency in order to bring cricketers and coaches into the country.
 Please see the ECB Managed Migration Section of their website.